 A milk frother for a decadent morning beverage

 A way to make the morning (or afternoon) nice.
 Hot chocolate, coffee latte, tea latte, moringa latte.
 This will get a lot of use.

 For easy food prep try a Nutribullet– nut milks, smoothies, delicious cashew cheese sauce and more!
 I am obsessed with mine and it was a fun Friday when my husband bought this home for me.
 I would have preferred the 1200 watt, but the 800 works well too.
 A really good way to increase your vegetable, herb and fruit intake.

 A decent heating pad

 I had an old faithful microwavable heat pack and it served me well for years, but it wasn’t quite doing the job.
 I tried a clay one, as clay is meant to be better, but it somehow popped and then the clay was oozing out.
 It was bad!
 I finally got myself an electric heating pad and it’s been the best.
 Being able to wake up with a very sore neck in the night and just press a button?
 So good.

 There are a lot of options for journals, a beautiful blank one or a guided one for different purposes.
 I always have a journal on the go and really make an effort when I have a really nice one.

-There we have it, 16 options you or your person might like this year.
+There we have it, 16 Christmas gift ideas you or your person might like this year.